Defending champion Egan Bernal withdraws from Tour de France - WHIZ News

 “This is obviously not how I wanted my Tour de France to end, but I agree that it is the right decision for me in the circumstances,” Bernal said.
 “I have the greatest respect for this race and I’m already looking forward to coming back in the years ahead.”

+“We have taken this decision with Egans’ best interests at heart,” Ineos manager Dave Brailsford said.
+“Egan is a true champion who loves to race, but he is also a young rider, with many Tours ahead of him.”

+Bernal’s withdrawal marked the end of Ineos’ dominance at cycling’s biggest event.
+The successful period started in 2012 with Bradley Wiggins’ victory, when the team was called Team Sky.
+The squad won seven of the last eight editions with four different riders, but its best-placed rider this year is Richard Carapaz, who stood 14th ahead of Wednesday’s Stage 17.

-Wednesday’s Stage 17, arguably the toughest, features the Col de La Madeleine and the Col de La Loze, the Tour’s highest point this year at 2,304 meters.
+Arguably the toughest, the trek features the Col de La Madeleine and the Col de La Loze, the Tour’s highest point this year at 2,304 meters.
 The traffic-free pass between the ski resorts of Meribel and Courchevel was opened to cyclists this year after a forest track was paved by local authorities.
 The last six kilometers of the climb are particularly difficult, with very steep sections and sharp turns.

 More Tour de France coverage: https://apnews.com/tag/TourdeFrance and https://twitter.com/AP_Sports